-The Church just announced that the 2021 First Presidency Christmas devotional will be broadcast on December 5, 2021 at 6 p.m.
+The 2021 First Presidency Christmas devotional will be broadcast this Sunday, December 5, 2021 at 6 p.m.
 MST, with a real-time livestream available on the Church‘s website, the Church‘s YouTube channel and BYUtv.
 It will also be available to watch on-demand after the event through Gospel Library and Gospel Media.
 President Henry B. Eyring, Elder Dale G. Renlund, and Sister Michelle D. Craig will be speaking.

 With this year’s devotional just five weeks away, and the celebration of Christmas Day shortly after, here’s a look back at some of our favorite stories shared over the years.